getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/11.templates-and-branding/doc.md

 # Templates and Branding

-Every campaign, confirmation and automation email is drawn in one layout with your logo and colours.
+Every campaign, confirmation and automation email is drawn in one layout with your logo and colors.
 This page covers the layout's settings, the campaign templates on the **Templates** tab, and overriding Mailroom's Twig templates in a theme.

 ## The email layout